xentenza/url-pdf-converter/README.md

 # EPFL URL to PDF Converter (bêta)

 Unofficial tool for extracting text from a page or news item on the EPFL website and exporting it to PDF format.
-Should also work on other WordPress-based sites.
+Should/could also work on other WordPress-based sites.

 ## Install